-The city walls are open all year round (except on 25th December) and tickets cost 200 kn for adults and 50 kn for children aged 5 to 18.
-You can only pay by credit card or Croatian Kuna so come prepared as Euros aren’t accepted here!
+Cost: 200 kn for adults and 50 kn for children aged 5 to 18.
+You can only pay by credit card or croatian Kuna.
+Euros aren’t accepted.

 Banje Beach is Dubrovnik’s main beach and lies just outside of Ploce gate.
 This pebble and sandy beach offers spectacular views of Lokrum Island and if you walk along the shoreline the views back to the old city really are heavenly.
 The Banje Beach Club is a lively bar and restaurant right on the beach which transforms into a night club once the sun sets.

 There’s something quite hypnotic about the clear cerulean blue sea and rugged Dalmatian coastline.
 It’s tempting just to stay for the whole day but if you can drag yourself away there is a great walk that leads you along Dubrovnik’s dramatic coastline.

 Go up the steps at the end of the beach to the main road and head along the road, away from the old town.
 The road will start to turn away from the coast and you’ll pass some of Dubrovnik’s popular hotels such as Hotel Excelsior and Grand Villa Argentina.
 Keep walking past a monastery until you come to some steps down.

 If you follow them down, you’ll find yourself on the coastal path which eventually leads down to the rocks.
 It’s a perfect picnic spot to sit and enjoy the view looking back to the magnificent old city.

 Where to stay in Dubrovnik